kubernetes/minikube/site/content/en/docs/Drivers/podman.md

 ---
 title: "podman"
-linkTitle: "podman"
 weight: 3
-date: 2020-03-26
-description: >
-  Podman driver
+aliases:
+    - /docs/reference/drivers/podman
 ---

 ## Overview

+{{% pageinfo %}}
+This driver is experimental and in active development.
+Help wanted!
+{{% /pageinfo %}}

-The podman driver is another kubernetes in container driver for minikube. simmilar to [docker](https://minikube.sigs.k8s.io/docs/Drivers/docker/) driver. podman driver is currently experimental. and only supported on Linux and MacOs (with a remote podman server)
+The podman driver is another kubernetes in container driver for minikube. similar to [docker](https://minikube.sigs.k8s.io/Drivers/docker/) driver.
+The podman driver is  experimental, and only supported on Linux and macOS (with a remote podman server)

 ## Try it with CRI-O container runtime.

 ```shell
 minikube start --driver=podman --container-runtime=cri-o
 ```

-{{% readfile file="/docs/Drivers/includes/podman_usage.inc" %}}
+{{% readfile file="/docs/drivers/includes/podman_usage.inc" %}}